JASONLEE-hub/JASONLEE-hub/README.md

 - 🤔 I’m looking for help with getting a job as a Japanese iOS engineer
 - 📫 How to reach me: seoung128@gmail.com
 - 😄 Pronouns: he/his/him
 - ⚡ Fun fact: I was a digital marketing manager.
-I have experience in developing and launching Android apps using Unity when I was in college.
+I have experience in developing and launching Android apps using Unity Engine when I was in college.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/https://www.linkedin.com/in/jae-seoung-%EC%9E%AC%EC%8A%B9-lee-%EC%9D%B4-49837522a//)